Mallorca Luxury Yacht Charter and Boat Rental Guide

 Mallorca's clean, crystal clear waters are ideal for bathing and for water sports such as scuba diving, water skiing, windsurfing, fishing, sailing and surfing for all levels.

 Despite being one of the top holiday destinations in Europe, the natural attractions of the island have been well preserved.
-Almost 40 percent of Mallorca is protected countryside and the landscape is marked with caverns, pinewoods, green hills and jagged mountains.
+Almost 40 per cent of Mallorca is protected countryside and the landscape is marked with caverns, pinewoods, green hills and jagged mountains.

 The Sierra de Tramuntana Mountains in the north have peaks reaching more than 1,400 meters above sea level.
 Beyond Andratx to the west is the Sa Dragonera Nature Reserve and to the northeast is the Albufera Nature Reserve, one of five that exist in the Balearic Isles.
 Another highly recommended outing is to the Cabrera National Park, a group of islands and islets less than an hour away from Mallorca.

 Mallorca has two mountainous regions each about 70 km in length.
 These occupy the north-western (Serra de Tramuntana range) and eastern thirds of the island.
 The northeast coast comprises two sweeping bays: the Puerto Pollensa and the larger Badia d'Alcúdia.
-This combination of mountains and bays makes for great scenery while you sail around Mallorca and neighboring islands.
+This combination of mountains and bays makes for great scenery while you sail around Mallorca and neighbouring islands.

 With many coves and ports such as Sóller and Deià to explore, a crewed motor yacht is the ideal way to cruise from place to place with speed and style.
 Often with expansive decks and spacious accommodation, chartering a motor yacht is made for entertaining large groups of family and friends with plenty of outdoor space to enjoy the sunny Mallorcan weather and wonderful sea breeze.
 If you enjoy sitting back and simply enjoying the stunning scenery and thirst quenching cocktails then there is no other charter more perfect!